 Sounds good at first.
 However, there is a lot of redundancy in the material.
 Let’s pick out all of the keyword phrases that are repeated:

-“sterling silver minimalist necklace, silver pine tree necklace, minimalist necklace, dainty silver pendant, minimalist tree necklace”.
+Sterling silver minimalist necklace, silver pine tree necklace, dainty silver pendant, and minimalist tree necklace.

 The tags are most likely repeating those keywords as well…you could use this space to have more variety and experiment with different keywords like “nature lover,” “wanderlust,” or “mountain-inspired.”